Stoke Canon: The bridge

 Stoke Canon Bridge, which stretches over two arms of the River Culm, was already built in the late 13th century.
 Bishop Stapeldon left money in his will (1326) for its upkeep.
 It contains some old work but has been much widened to carry the main road.

-The railway
+The Railway Station

 A station opened to serve Stoke Canon in 1860 with staggered platforms.
 The up platform was north of the level crossing; the down platform was to the south.

-On 1 May 1885 the Exe Valley branch was opened from a junction a little to the south of the station.
+On 1 May 1885 the Exe Valley branch was opened from a junction slightly south of the station.
 This was relocated further south so that it could serve both lines from 1 July 1894.
 As with most stations on the Taunton to Exeter line, the platforms were moved apart in 1932 to accommodate new loop lines, and the branch was given its own side of the up platform so that trains could run on to the branch while a train stood in the up loop.

 The site can still be recognised from passing trains.
 The station closed on 13 June 1960.